SAP-samples/kyma-runtime-extension-samples/azure-service-operator/README.md

 Then we will use the deployed operator to provision Azure Redis Cache and use it in a Kyma function.

 > Here Azure Redis cache is used for the sake of simplicity.
-You can use the operator to provision any of the avaialble services on the list.
+You can use the operator to provision any of the available services on the list.

 ## Prerequisites